JvanKatwijk/dab-cmdline/README.md

 	                         cb_data_t	// callback for dynamic labels
 	                         );

-The return valie, i.e. the handle, is used to identify the library instance in the other functions defined in the API.
+The return value, i.e. the handle, is used to identify the library instance in the other functions defined in the API.

 The gain of the device can be set and changed to a value in the range 0 ..
 100 using the function dab_Gain.
 The parameter value is mapped upon an appropriate value for the device

 	void	dab_Gain	(void *handle, uint16_t);